IBM/vllm/README.md

 ---

-[2025/03] We are collaborating with Ollama to host an [Inference Night](https://lu.ma/vllm-ollama) at Y Combinator in San Francisco on Thursday, March 27, at 6 PM.
-Discuss all things inference local or data center!

-[2025/04] We're hosting our first-ever *vLLM Asia Developer Day* in Singapore on *April 3rd*!
-This is a full-day event (9 AM - 9 PM SGT) in partnership with SGInnovate, AMD, and Embedded LLM.
-Meet the vLLM team and learn about LLM inference for RL, MI300X, and more!
-[Register Now](https://www.sginnovate.com/event/limited-availability-morning-evening-slots-remaining-inaugural-vllm-asia-developer-day)

----

 *Latest News* 🔥
 - [2025/04] We hosted [Asia Developer Day](https://www.sginnovate.com/event/limited-availability-morning-evening-slots-remaining-inaugural-vllm-asia-developer-day)!
 Please find the meetup slides from the vLLM team [here](https://docs.google.com/presentation/d/19cp6Qu8u48ihB91A064XfaXruNYiBOUKrBxAmDOllOo/edit?usp=sharing).
 - [2025/03] We hosted [vLLM x Ollama Inference Night](https://lu.ma/vllm-ollama)!
 Please find the meetup slides from the vLLM team [here](https://docs.google.com/presentation/d/16T2PDD1YwRnZ4Tu8Q5r6n53c5Lr5c73UV9Vd2_eBo4U/edit?usp=sharing).